Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-6.md

    - Effectively use Copilot's debugging support to identify and resolve any issues present in the generated scripts.

 3. **Execute the scripts:**
-   - Test out the geberated scripts in your environment and view the results.
+   - Test out the generated scripts in your environment and view the results.

 ## Success Criteria: